hcp-uw/algo-visualizer/README.md

 npm start
 ```

+From now onward, if you make changes to the back-end and you want to view the effects of your latest changes, just do Steps 3 and 4.

 ### Starting Frontend

 Open a terminal on VS Code.
-Follow the follwing steps on terminal:
+Follow the following steps on terminal:

 1. Change directory to `client` folder